ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/uvprojx-conversion/_index.md

 ---
 title: Convert uvprojx-based projects to csolution

-description: This learning path explains how to convert a uvprojx-based project to the new csolution format.

 minutes_to_complete: 10

 who_is_this_for: Users of MDK v5 who want to migrate to MDK v6.